grantseltzer/blog/content/blog/global-noinline.md

 Total States: 6
 ```

 The instruction count got worse!
 The verifier still has to count each instruction as a possible state.
-Forcing functions to not be inlined means that we're adding instructions for setting up and tearing down a stack for each frame.
+Forcing functions to not be inlined also means that we're adding a call instruction to the outer calling function.
+Sometimes there will also be more instructions to spill caller registers.

 However, the stack usage improved!
 The stack gets cleared when each function call returns, so at least there's that.